MOEAFramework/MOEAFramework/docs/algorithms.md

 DBEA, or I-DBEA, is the Improved Decomposition-Based Evolutionary Algorithm.
 DBEA uses the same systematic sampling of reference points as NSGA-III, but utilizes distance along each reference vector to measure convergence and the perpendicular distance to reference vectors to measure diversity
 [^asafuddoula15].
 DBEA also proposes corner-sort as a means to identify exteme points for normalization.
-For an $M$-objective problem, the number of reference points is:

-$$H = {M+divisions-1 \choose divisions}$$

-To use the two-layer approach also used by NSGA-III, replace the `divisions` parameter with `divisionsOuter` and `divisionsInner`.

 Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------
-`divisions`          | Problem dependent | The number of divisions
+`divisions`          | Problem dependent | The number of divisions `divisionsInner`     | Unset             | The number of inner divisions when using the two-layer approach `divisionsOuter`     | Unset             | The number of outer divisions when using the two-layer approach

+See the [NSGA-III](#nsga-iii) documentation for details on generating reference vectors and the two-layer approach.

 ### e-MOEA
 $\epsilon$-MOEA is a steady-state MOEA that uses $\epsilon$-dominance archiving to record a diverse set of Pareto optimal solutions [^deb03].